edunmire/cse15l-lab-reports/labreport5/lab5.md

 **Reflection**

 I thought vim is really cool.
-I didn't know that you could edit files from the command line so learning that was really interesting.
-Although it does require learning new commands, it seems more useful than navigating on booting up and running a different program to do file edits if all you need to do are quick fixes code.
+I didn't know that you could edit files from the command line so learning that was interesting.
+Although it does require learning new commands, it seems more useful than booting up and running a different program to do file edits if all you need to do are quick fixes code.